 One commonly found bug you may not have thought was edible is the woodlouse, also sometimes referred to as a pill bug, potato bug, sow bug, or rolly polly bug.

 Woodlice are in fact crustaceans but are often thought of as an insect.
 Boil them and you’ll find they have a flavor similar to shrimp.

 These may not be on the top of your list of edible bugs for survival, unless you’re related to Timon and Pumba, but grubs are relatively easy to find in a wilderness situation and they are edible.

 Grubs can also easily be found under rotting leaves in an urban situation.
 Although they can be eaten raw, grubs are best eaten when roasted till crunchy.

-Grasshoppers & Crickets
+Grasshoppers and Crickets

 Most people who consume these prefer to pull the antennae and legs off and remove the head.
 If you twist the head when removing it, the guts should also pull out.

-When it comes to a crisis situation, crickets and grasshoppers, katydids, and crickets are easily identifiable, commonly found in many areas, and high in protein which can enhance your ability to survive.
+When it comes to a crisis situation, grasshoppers and crickets are easily identifiable, commonly found in many areas, and high in protein which can enhance your ability to survive.

 These pests may be one of the worst smelling bugs around but believe it or not, those who partake say they have an almost fruity flavor that resembles an apple.

 The best way to eat them is to soak them first to remove the stink causing chemical, and then cook as desired.
 Be cautious, some stinkbugs may live through cooking.